From my workshop on the Estatoe River of Yancey County, North Carolina, quality craftsmanship and a unique vision meets the natural beauty of wood.

 A mid century modern design

 With the use of resin comes a new realm of possibilities with woodworking.
-By utilizing wood with cracks, knotholes, live edges inclusions, wormholes and other “defects” I am provided the canvas for creating contrast and a unique accent.
+By utilizing natural “defects” and the contour of the live edge of the tree, a new canvas is opened up for creating contrast and accents.

 Black Walnut paired with black resin, at home in Montana